xiaonia/kotlin-web-site/pages/docs/reference/lambdas.md

 Such syntax is also known as _trailing lambda_.

-If the lambda is the only argument to that call, the parentheses can be omitted entirely:
+<span style="color:red;">If the lambda is the only argument to that call, the parentheses can be omitted entirely:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>